 If your child received free and reduced lunch the previous school year, please remember that Free and Reduced Lunch Applications must be resubmitted each year for re-qualification purposes.
-All information regarding the student's participation is kept confidential.
 Parents/Guardians can apply at the Child Nutrition Office at 823 Lillian, Wills Point or may pick up an application at their campus.
 Please return all applications to the Child Nutrition Office or campus.
 Students may apply at any time during the year for the Meal Program.